The Ken Laidlaw Sportive

 Introduction

-We are delighted to be able to offer places on the Ken Laidlaw Sportive again in 2023.
-Places were again taken within a week of applications opening in 2022, so apply early to secure your place.
-With the demand for places high we have increased the number of places to 400 for 2023 but it is still recommended to book your place early to avoid disappointment.
-There is an early bird entry fee for the first 250 places or until the 1 January 2023 (whichever comes first) which we have held at £20 for the third year.
+We are delighted to be able to offer places on the Ken Laidlaw Sportive again in 2024.
+Places were again taken within a week of applications opening in 2023, so apply early to secure your place.
+With the demand for places high we have increased the number of places to 450 for 2024 but it is still recommended to book your place early to avoid disappointment.
+There is an early bird entry fee for the first 250 places or until the 1 January 2024 (whichever comes first) which we have held at £20 for the fourth year.
 We want to keep our pricing low in these difficult times.
 Early entry also helps us plan for suitable start times for entrants and allows us to keep you up-to-date with our plans.
 We are asking you to create a Entry Central Account to enter our event this year if you haven't already done so.
 This helps minimise errors and allows you to make changes to permitted fields including transferring your entry to someone else if you cannot attend.

 Entries close 3 weeks before the start of the event and we won't be accepting entries on the day, even if places remain.